About Mossman Gorge

 In March 2007, the Eastern Kuku Yalanji Aboriginal people signed a series of Indigenous Land Use Agreements (ILUAs) with the Queensland Government and other bodies.
 The ILUAs recognise Eastern Kuku Yalanji's rights to be custodians and managers of their traditional country.
-Under one of these ILUAs Eastern Kuku Yalanji people will be more involved in managing Daintree National Park.
+Under one of these ILUAs Eastern Kuku Yalanji people will be more involved in managing Daintree National Park (CYPAL).

 For tourism information for all regions in Queensland see Queensland Holidays.

 The natural, cultural and historical significance of Mossman Gorge